 Carry out a survey

-Need to collect a particular set of data or survey a group of people on a particular question?
+Need to collect a particular set of data or survey a group of people on a specific question?
 Then head for TypeForm.
 This excellent app allows you to ask questions in a way that’s friendly and approachable, and as we all know, you catch more flies with honey.
-It’s very easy to use, too, both for you and your audience.
+It’s effortless to use, too, both for you and your audience.

 Keep track of different timezones